Characters and Character Development: 8

 You’ll notice the skip from Four to Seven.
 This is how the characters are introduced in the series, and I actually kind of like it.
 The two family members skipped are casualties of their father’s poor decisions, one very literally.
 The show emphasizes the time passed between the more cheerful childhood escapades and the reality of what those adventures wrought by cutting Five and Six out.
 Introducing them later also emphasizes their importance within the story.
 Toward the end of this episode, an enormous portal forms in the courtyard, out of which pops Teleporting Margarita Boi.
 Teleporting Margarita Boi, or Five, since apparently no one actually bothered to name him, has been stuck in the future for several years.
 Decades, in fact; although he’s the only character still in the body of a child, he reveals that because of time-travel shenanigans, he’s actually about sixty.
 And here come the problems.

 First, I want to say that the actor who plays him (who’s actually kind of an awesome human being if his biography’s anything to go on) is not a bad actor.
 The character is a teenager, which gives him a leg up on younger child actors in terms of inherent credibility and clout, and the actor’s quite good at capturing a particular affect in terms of Five’s expressions and mannerisms.
 He can teleport and uses his power more than any of the other characters, even just to get around a room.
 I like that a lot, and it’s what made me interested in watching this series in the first place.
 Like the others, Five has complexity to him based in his difficult childhood — his perhaps even more deserved than the others, given that he got stuck in the future when he was still a kid.
-Five works well when he has difficulty adjusting to his new normal life, and his best moments tend to be when he is A) drunk, B) treated like a child, or C) completely batshit bananas.
-He actually works really well as a comedic character, and I hope the series plays around with him in that role more in the future.
+Five works well as a character when he has difficulty adjusting to his new normal life, and his best moments tend to be when he is A) drunk, B) treated like a child, or C) completely batshit bananas.
+He’s an effective comedic element, and I hope the series plays around with him in that role more in the future.

 And then there’s Ben.
 I like Ben.

 Ben, or Number Six, is dead.
 As you can imagine, Ben being dead makes his role within the story somewhat limited.
-I’m actually kind of surprised that the first season doesn’t show how he died as a part of the narrative.
+I’m actually kind of surprised that the first season doesn’t show how he died at all.
 His death clearly had a profound impact on the other characters, as they address it several times but deign to talk about it.
 It’s unclear when or how he died — it happened after Five disappeared but before the main group broke apart, and it’s implied that Ben’s death was something of a turning point in the characters’ lives.

 One character in particular.